+4.1.
+Functional Entities:

+4.1.1.
+Applicable Transmission Owners

+4.1.1.1.
+Transmission Owners that own Transmission Facilities defined in 4.2.

+4.1.2.
+Applicable Generator Owners

+4.1.2.1.
+Generator Owners that own generation Facilities defined in 4.3

+4.1.1 Transmission Owners

-- 4.1.
-Functional Entities: - 4.1.1.
-Applicable Transmission Owners - 4.1.1.1.
-Transmission Owners that own Transmission Facilities defined in 4.2. - 4.1.2.
-Applicable Generator Owners - 4.1.2.1.
-Generator Owners that own generation Facilities defined in 4.3 - Transmission Facilities: Defined below 4.2. (referred to as "applicable lines"), including but not limited to those that cross lands owned by federal1, state, provincial, public, private, or tribal entities:
+- 4.2.
+Transmission Facilities: Defined below (referred to as "applicable lines"), including but not limited to those that cross lands owned by federal1, state, provincial, public, private, or tribal entities: - 4.2.1.
+Each overhead transmission line operated at 200kV or higher. - 4.2.2.
+Each overhead transmission line operated below 200kV identified as an element of an IROL under NERC Standard FAC-014 by the Planning Coordinator. - 4.2.3.
+Each overhead transmission line operated below 200 kV identified as an element of a Major WECC Transfer Path in the Bulk Electric System by WECC.

-industry for reasons summarized as follows: 1) There is a very low risk from vegetation in this area.
+Rationale: The areas excluded in 4.2.4 were excluded based on comments from industry for reasons summarized as follows: 1) There is a very low risk from vegetation in this area.
 Based on an informal survey, no TOs reported such an event.
 2) Substations, switchyards, and stations have many inspection and maintenance activities that are necessary for reliability.
 Those existing process manage the threat.
 As such, the formal steps in this standard are not well suited for this environment.
-3) Specifically addressing the areas where the standard does and does not apply makes the standard clearer.
+3) NERC has a project in place to address at a later date the applicability of this standard to Generation Owners.
+34) Specifically